 A whopping 29 clown crews will entertain crowds, as well as 11 marching bands, and performers from Broadway shows like Back to the Future: The Musical, How To Dance In Ohio, and Spamalot.
 The lineup also includes performances from The Tap Dancing Christmas Trees, Big Apple Circus, and Phantom Limb Company.

 Also on the books are celebrity performances and appearances from the likes of Cher; David Foster and Katharine McPhee; Brandy; Chicago; En Vogue; Pentatonix; Jon Batiste; the Muppets of Sesame Street, The Radio City Rockettes; and more

 For those who wish to see the parade in person, the route includes 2.5 miles of public viewing from the Upper West Side to Midtown, beginning at Central Park West.
 Other public viewing spots include Central Park South and 6th Avenue — according to the website, some of the best views are from West 59th to West 38th Streets.

-Across the country, other notable parades are also taking place on Thanksgiving Day, including the Chicago Thanksgiving Parade, the 6abc Dunkin’ Thanksgiving Day Parade, and America’s Thanksgiving Parade in Detroit, the latter of which also began in 1924.
+Across the country, other notable parades are also taking place on Thanksgiving Day, including the Chicago Thanksgiving Parade and America’s Thanksgiving Parade in Detroit, the latter of which also began in 1924.

-The 96th Macy’s Thanksgiving Day Parade will air live on national TV at 9 a.m. in all time zones on NBC and Peacock.
+The 97th Macy’s Thanksgiving Day Parade will air live at 8:30 a.m.
+ET on NBC and Peacock.